jonahwilliams/address-book/README.md

 # A simple online address book
-  To install, virtualenv and pip install requirements.txt.
+  To install, virtualenv if you want and `pip install -r requirements.txt`.
 The client code is already built, but to do so just `npm install` and `npm run build`.

 # database